 Life coaching is the process of coming alongside a client seeking to make a change and helping them discover the solution through asking thought-provoking, open-end questions.
-The key in coaching is to encourage the client to solve the problem for themselves, because in the “ah-ah” moment is the secret to change.
+The key in coaching is to encourage the client to solve the problem for themselves because in the “ah-ah” moment is the secret to change.
 Coaches don’t tell clients what to do but walk with them in the solution-focused journey.
 As Christians, this process is bathed in prayer and in heeding the Holy Spirit’s leading.

 What’s the difference between coaching, counseling, consulting, and mentoring?

 A life coach is like an architect, helping a client decide what they want to build or renovate.
 A counselor is like an archeologist, looking into the past and under the service to figure out what places need healing or rebuilding.
-A person struggle with wounds from the past, addictions, abuse, or traumatic life experiences should see a counselor before connecting with a coach.
+A person struggling with wounds from the past, addictions, abuse, or traumatic life experiences should see a counselor before connecting with a coach.
 A consultant offers a professional or expert opinion with advice as to how to move forward.
-A mentor is someone who comes alongside to teach and train in a particular skill set or ability, while offering ongoing encouragement.
+A mentor is someone who comes alongside to teach and train in a particular skill set or ability while offering ongoing encouragement.

 How does the course take place?
 Where does it happen?
 And when?

 The course takes place online for 1 hour per week for 10 sessions.
-The classes are live and you will have the chance to interact with me and other students via the dial in feature, either through your computer or by phone, while viewing the online slide presentation.
+The classes are live and you will have the chance to interact with me and other students via the dial-in feature, either through your computer or by phone, while viewing the online slide presentation.
 Each week, there is about 2 to 3 hours of homework.
 Starting after week 3, practice coaching begins, and you will be required to turn in two written scenarios for evaluation.

 Who wrote the curriculum for the course and what will I learn?